 In Search of Good Ancestors / Ahnen in Arbeit

-A year-long experiment in generative radio, investigating the nature of datasets and machine learning algorithms as unstable, intergenerational memory.
-A 24-hour broadcast on German Public Radio features the voice(s) of an artificial BroadCaster, a bespoke generative voice instrument utilizing deep learning text and speech models that begin pre-trained on widely used public research datasets.
-The BroadCaster mutates via trainings on small-scale datasets created collaboratively through a series of public workshops happening through the year.
+In Search of Good Ancestors / Ahnen in Arbeit is year-long experiment in computer generated radio, investigating the nature of datasets and machine learning algorithms as unstable memory.
+The 24-hour audio stream on German Public Radio features the voice(s) of an artificial BroadCaster, a bespoke generative voice instrument utilizing deep learning text and speech models that begin pre-trained on widely used public research datasets.
+The BroadCaster mutates via trainings on small-scale datasets created collaboratively through public workshops reflecting on voice data, ownership and transmission of personal traces.

-The Broadcast + Workshops navigates themes of long-term and intergenerational thinking – using as its seminal text American virologist Jonas Salk’s 1977 lecture “Are we being good ancestors?”.
+The Broadcast + Workshops navigates themes of long-term and intergenerational thinking relating to voice – using as its seminal text American virologist Jonas Salk’s 1977 lecture “Are we being good ancestors?”.
 Here, Salk, a renowned altruist, calls for the cultures of “the West” to make intergenerational responsibility the highest moral imperative.
 Through the year the BroadCaster repeatedly attempts to extrapolate on this lecture, its predictions altered by the contributions of texts, stylistic annotations and voice recordings collected in the workshops.
 Thus, new vocal identities and poetic styles emerge in excess of the single voice, while those of the initial trainings decay over time through a process of “catastrophic forgetting” when being trained on a dataset whose diversity unfolds over time.

 Sat, 12th Mar 2022 – online – Re-reading / Re-writing ( archived workshop link )

 Fri, 27th May 2022 – An Inaudible Chorus ( archived workshop link )